-Toilet training may be considered the most challenging process that parents encounter with their child during the early stages of his or her life.
-It is an individualized developmental process that all children will progress at their own pace and temperament and not the child’s chronological age.
+Toilet training may be considered the most challenging process that parents will encounter with their child during the early stages of his or her life.
+It is an individualised developmental process that all children will progress at their own pace and temperament, not the child’s chronological age.
 This goal may only be achieved when the child is ready and willing.

 In the course of the toilet training process, the child must obtain body awareness and be able to associate bodily sensation to the result that follows, poop or pee.
-After mastering that skill, he must learn to visualise what he intends to do (use the toilet), start using it, and stay in place long enough to complete, which involves both memorization and attentiveness.
+After mastering that skill, he or she must learn to visualise what they intend to do (use the toilet), start using it, and stay in place long enough to complete.
+This involves both memorisation and attentiveness.

 Children with intellectual disability or developmental delay are best toilet trained one step at a time.
 It is important to keep them motivated and achieve success gradually.
 The time it takes to achieve success ranges from a few months to a year or more.
 Children are likely to be resistant to adopting this new habit.
 However, it is important to insist that they try.
 They will be expected to visit the bathroom at predictable times and may even become upset if it does not happen.
 It may be difficult for both parents and the child as they are embarking on a difficult developmental task.